<<<

 Log in as your user. su to root.

-apt install curl nano git sudo xorg lightdm xterm
+apt install curl micro git sudo

 Add your user to sudoers